dictyBase/Migration/deploy.md

 >                --set privateKey=$(base64 -w0 app.rsa) \
 >                --set configFile=$(base64 -w0 app.json) dictybase/authserver

+* Note: For MacOS, you either need to remove the `-w0` references from the above command or change `base64` to `gbase64` if GNU CoreUtils is installed.

 It should start instantly.
 Run the following check for its endpoint..